Reliable and Secure OpenStack Key Management.

-Users are able to seamlessly secure their data while maintaining its accessibility, without the burden of managing their keys personally.
-Through OpenStack’s key management service Barbican, user concerns over privacy or misuse of data are addressed.
+Users can seamlessly secure their data while maintaining its accessibility, without the burden of managing their keys personally.
+OpenStack’s key management service, Barbican, addresses user concerns over privacy or misuse of data.

 Provides Secure Storage, Provisioning and Management of Secrets